BraedonWilliams/personal_finance_app/docs/endpoints.md

     "created_at": "2025-11-17T17:31:00Z"
   }
 ]
 Errors:

 404 → User not found

 6. Get All BudgetGoals for a User
 URL: /users/:id/budget-goals
 Method: GET
-Description: Retrieves all budget goals for a specific user.
+Description: Retrieves all budget goals for a specific user, including progress across all accounts.

 Response (JSON):

 [
   {